 But through this wave of change, one thing is clear.
 Companies have a need for a growing variety of highly skilled workers, and they’re increasingly turning to virtual assistance.
 Hiring independent contractors who work remotely.

 For independent workers who can handle the typical trade-offs involved.
 Namely, zero health benefits, no vacation or paid sick days.
 There is a growing marketplace for employment that allows for work-life balance and flexibility, valuable benefits in their own right.

-Some 64% of freelance workers opt to work on a contract basis because it allows them to organize work around their life, according to a report from staff outsourcing company Kelly Services.
+Some 64% of freelance workers opt to work on a contract basis.
+As it allows them to organize work around their life, according to a report from staff outsourcing company Kelly Services.

 Rolling with the Changes